MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines-github-export.md

 The workflow consists of the following steps:

 1. `actions/checkout@v3`: Checks out the repository.
+1. `create new branch if specified`: Creates a new branch if a `target_branch` is specified in the inputs.
-2. `export-managed-solution-from-artifact`: Exports the managed solution from the artifact created by pipelines.
+1. `export-managed-solution-from-artifact`: Exports the managed solution from the artifact created by pipelines.
-3. `unpack-managed-solution`: Unpacks the solution.
+1. `unpack-managed-solution`: Unpacks the solution.
-4. `commit changes`: Commits changes to the existing or new branch.
+1. `commit changes`: Commits changes to the existing or new branch.
-5. `push to`: Pushes the committed changes to the source branch.
+1. `push to branch`: Pushes the committed changes to the source branch.

 ## Workflow Inputs

-The following inputs are required:
+The following inputs are required or optional:

-- `artifact_url`: The url of the Dataverse record ID for the artifact created by the pipelines.
+- `artifact_url` (required): The url of the Dataverse record ID for the artifact created by the pipelines.
-- `solution_name`: Name of the Solution in Dataverse environment.
+- `solution_name` (required): Name of the Solution in Dataverse environment.
-- `source_branch`: Branch for the solution commit.
+- `source_branch` (required): Branch for the solution commit.
-- `target_branch`: Branch to create for the solution commit.
+- `target_branch` (optional): Branch to create for the solution commit.
 If not specified, the source_branch is used.
-- `commit_message`: Message to provide for the commit.
+- `commit_message` (required): Message to provide for the commit.

 ## Workflow Secrets